ConstantinosConst/ASLPAC-PE-BrainAge/README.md

 ### Step 4.
 Statistical analyses

-The R code used for statistical analyses (incl. sample discriptives and data visualisation) can be found in the relevant script: '3_ALSPAC_PE_BA_Stats_CC_04092024.R'.
+The following scripts were used for data wrangling and statistical analyses of the association between PEs and brain-PAD:

+(4a) '4a_ALSPAC_PE_BA_data_tranform_and_cleaning_28092024.R' - Recodes/transforms original variables and removes particpants with failed image QC

+(4b) '4b_ALSPAC_PE_BA_data_analysis_28092024.R' - generates sample descriptives (including model pefromance for the final sample) and statistical ouput for assocation between PEs and brain-PAD

+(4c) '4c_ALSPAC_PE_BA_Feature_Correlations_28092024.R' - generates tables with correlation coeffcients for each IDP (input feature) and brain-predicted age to evaluate feature contribution in brain age prediction

+-End of workflow-

 ### References